Seljuk Empire: Turkmens

-Vizier Nizam al-Mulk, the greatest advocate of Iranian orientation for the Seljuk empire, admitted the debt dynasty owed to the Turkmens.
+Vizier Nizam al-Mulk, the greatest advocate of Iranian orientation for the Seljuk empire, admitted the debt the dynasty owed to the Turkmens.
 After the establishment of the Seljuk state, Turkmens continued to be the driving force behind the Seljuk expansion in Anatolia.
 After the rule of Malik-Shah I, however, there are very few mentions of Turkmens in the Jibali region of the state, especially in their traditional axis of Rayy, Hamadhan and Hulwan.

 Turkmens were difficult to manage, and they were susceptible to undisciplined pillaging.
 The greatest issue, however, was their dependence on pasturelands for their livestock.
 A great number of regions that constituted the Seljuk state were ecologically ill-suited for supporting a nomadic army.
 Turkmens' limitations are adeptly described by Arab scholar Sibt ibn al-Jawzi:

-Saltuk II (1132–1168), a Seljuk bey of the Saltukids in Anatolia, on horseback firing arrows.

 The sultan (Tughril I) ordered his soldiers to prepare [themselves] and to send to bring their tents, children and families to Iraq and to head to Syria with him.
 They said, "This land is ruined, there is neither food nor fodder here and we have no funds left.
 We cannot stay [indefinitely] on the backs of horses.
 What if our families, horses and beasts come, but our absence becomes drawn out?
 We must visit our families, so we are asking for permission to return to them and to go back to the place which is assigned to us."

 Long campaigns had to be discontinued due to Turkmens' insistence on returning home, and conquests had to be scheduled to satisfy the demands of Turkmens.
 The short-term needs of Turkmens made longer-term military plans unachievable.